cloudevents/spec/cloudevents/extensions/attrschema.md

     "type" : "SOME.EVENT.TYPE",
 }
 ```
-But will fail validation because `comexampleothervalue` is not present
+But will fail validation because `myattr` is not present

 ### JSON Schema Version
 This document does not specify exact json schema version to be used in the attrschema